COVID-19 (Coronavirus) Outbreak

 Federal Aid for Agriculture

-- The bill includes $350 billion for a new loan program available under SBA: The Paycheck Protection Program.
-This is available for businesses with no more than 500 employees or eligible according to existing SBA regulations.
-This Paycheck Protection Program could provide 8 weeks of cash-flow assistance through 100 percent federally guaranteed loans to small employers who maintain their payroll during this emergency.
+Paycheck Protection Program: The CARES Act also included $350 billion for a new loan program available under SBA: The Paycheck Protection Program.
+This funding is for businesses with no more than 500 employees or eligible according to existing SBA regulations.
+This Paycheck Protection Program could provide eight weeks of cash-flow assistance through 100 percent federally guaranteed loans to small employers who maintain their payroll during this emergency.
 If the employer maintains its payroll, then the portion of the loan used for covered payroll costs, interest on mortgage obligations, rent, and utilities would be forgiven.
+After the PPP exhausted its initial funding, an additional $50 billion was appropriated to the program in late April.

 - Contact your bank to learn more about this program availability or find a list of participating SBA Lenders serving South Carolina.